Using the 3’ OH end of the primer, DNA polymerase adds nucleotides to the growing DNA strand for facilitating replication.

-Encoded by the polB gene, the DNA Pol II has polymerase as well as the 3’ to 5’ exonuclease activity which mainly involved in the DNA repair pathway.
+Encoded by the polB gene, the DNA Pol II has polymerase as well as the 3’ to 5’ exonuclease activity which is mainly involved in the DNA repair pathway.

 Another function of Pol II is to support the activity of the DNA Pol III.
 Once the activity of Pol III is blocked ( in some cases), the DNA Pol II works in place of it.

-Another friend of ours, the high fidelity DNA polymerase used in the PCR, Pfu polymerase is a member of DNA pol II family hence family B member.
+Another friend of ours, the high fidelity DNA polymerase used in the PCR, Pfu polymerase is a member of the DNA pol II family hence family B member.

 DNA Pol IV: